Shopify wins, but Big Cartel still has its perks

 The Big Cartel vs Shopify debate is an important one for anyone venturing into the world of ecommerce.
 Both Shopify and Big Cartel allow users to create an online retail store with features, including marketing, shipping, billing, and CRM tools.
 You want the best for your online store, and so do we.
 And we can tell you right now that…

-Shopify is the best ecommerce builder on the market!
-It beat Big Cartel by a mile, scoring higher in every category we tested apart from value for money.
+Shopify is one of the best ecommerce builders on the market!
+It beat Big Cartel by a mile, scoring higher in every category we tested apart from ease of use.
 But that doesn’t mean Shopify is the perfect builder for everyone.

-Big Cartel is the only ecommerce platform around which lets you sell online for free, and is best suited to selling individual products (such as art pieces).
+Big Cartel is one of the only ecommerce platforms around which lets you sell online for free, and is best suited to selling individual products (such as art pieces).
 Shopify is a more powerful ecommerce platform which is suitable for scaling any sized business.

 There’s not a minute to waste, but before we get digging into the finer details, we’ve condensed our in-depth research into a quick snapshot overview of Shopify and Big Cartel: